marcelodaros/create_project_workspace/README.md

 You can set number of episodes, the ID of the project and two framerates (23,98 and 29,97).
 All Avid projects are 1080p.

+Download folders.py and AvidTemplate folder.

+Put both in same folder and run the script in a terminal.

+Usage: pyhton folders.py /destination

+Ex:
+python folders.py c:/test/

 Template (PT-BR):

 00_PROJETO